white noise

 What’s the Point?

 My parents were of a different generation – obviously.
-My mother pleaded with my father for years to retire but he refused and in the end, my mother left and defined her own path leaving my father completely befuddled.
+My mother pleaded with my father for years to retire but he refused.
+In the end, my mother left and defined her own path leaving my father completely befuddled.
 A friend of mine recently shared with me that her mother saved and saved for retirement and then sadly, she passed away just after she turned 65.
 Too much white noise blocking the important issues.
 What’s the point?

 According to the counter on our side bar, we’ve been redefining retirement for just over two years and we still don’t have all of the answers because quite frankly, we don’t even know the questions – and trust me, questions come up every day.
 How much is too much?
 How much do we really need?
 Those are two of the big ones when it comes to defining retirement.
 We all need to have health insurance, for example, but how much stuff do we really need?
 If you once again filter out the white noise you’ll find you actually need very little.